Jass

 - S: announce scores

-- T: announce who is in turn
+- T: announce whose turn it is